© The Association of Anaesthetists of Great Britain and Ireland

 Short title of up to 60 characters suitable for a running header

-NB Place the superscript number after the commas in the list of authors.
+N.B.
+Place the superscript number after the commas in the list of authors.
 Please do not include authors’ qualifications.
 Please note that statements such as 'Author XX and Author YY both contributed equally to this work' are not used.
-Key words are not required.

 A statement confirming Local Research Ethics Committee approval and written informed consent should be at the beginning of this section (see Ethical Considerations, below).

 The Methods section must describe in sufficient detail the techniques and processes used so that the investigation can be interpreted and repeated by readers.
 Any modification of previously published methods should be described and the appropriate reference given.
 If the methods are commonly used, only a reference to the original source is required.
 If special equipment is used, then the manufacturer’s details (including town and country) should be given in parentheses.
-Drugs should be identified by their recommended international non-proprietary names (rINNS.
-NB adrenaline and noradrenaline are used in preference to epinephrine and norepinephrine).
+Drugs should be identified by their recommended international non-proprietary names (NB adrenaline and noradrenaline are used in preference to epinephrine and norepinephrine).
 Label groups in a way that is easy to follow; thus ‘propofol group’ and ‘thiopental group’ instead of ‘Group P’ and ‘Group T’.
 (Occasionally, abbreviated group titles may be better, e.g. ‘Group BLAB’ instead of ‘bupivacaine-lidocaine-adrenaline-bicarbonate group’).
-Remember to include inclusion/exclusion criteria, a justification of sample size (see Statistics, below) and the method of randomisation and blinding.
+Remember to include inclusion/exclusion criteria and a justification of sample size.
+For randomised controlled trials, sufficient detail should be given on the following to allow readers to properly judge the risk of bias in the study: random sequence generation, allocation concealment, blinding (of patients, investigators, clinical staff, observers/assessors as appropriate) and handling of dropouts/withdrawals (intention to treat principle).
+Selective reporting bias will be assessed by comparison of the report with its protocol/trial registry entry (see above).
 The statistical methods used to investigate data should be given at the end of the Methods section (see below).

 The Discussion should not merely recapitulate the results but should present their interpretation against a background of existing knowledge.
 Any conclusions must be warranted by the results.
 In general, avoid a paragraph headed ‘Conclusions’ that merely repeats a summary of the results.
 Also avoid ending with ‘further work is needed’ (it almost always is) unless you have specific areas of research to suggest.